-Left, entrance to Chesapeake Bay in a MapCreate 6 custom map, 10 mile zoom.
-Center, same position on Navionics chart at 11.15 mile zoom and right, 5.56 mile zoom.
+Entrance to Chesapeake Bay in a MapCreate 6 custom map, 15-mile zoom (left).
+Same position on Navionics chart at 10-mile zoom (center) and at a 5-mile zoom (right).

 To display a Navionics chart:

 1. Install the Navionics MMC in the memory card compartment and turn on the unit.
 (For full card install instructions, see Sec.
 2.)